tock/tock-www/_posts/2016-08-10-dynamic-loading.md

 code [^3], has a relocation section appended to it [^4], and begins with a header structure containing the size and location of the text, data, GOT, and relocation segments as well as an entry point for the app [^5].
-The app is able to be loaded into any flash and SRAM addresses with the recurring cost of additional load instructions for the indirection through the GOT and the one-time cost of several simple data address relocations at application load time.
+The app is able to be loaded into any flash and SRAM addresses with no control-flow costs, the recurring cost of additional load instructions when indirecting data accesses through the GOT, and the one-time cost of several simple data address relocations at application load time.

 When receiving an application binary, Tock assigns space in flash and SRAM for it, loads the data segment into SRAM, fixes up addresses stored in the GOT [^6], walks the relocation section fixing up additional items in the data section [^7], sets the process PC to the entry point of the application, and enqueues the newly created processes to be run.
-Applications can be received through many methods including 802.15.4 and BLE, but the currently implemented system for Tock receives application binaries over a UART serial connection.
+Applications can be received through many methods including wireless uploads over protocols such as IEEE 802.15.4 and Bluetooth Low Energy, but the currently implemented system for Tock receives application binaries over a UART serial connection.